3mdeb/openpower-coreboot-docs/devnotes/isteps/15_build_STOP_images/1_host_build_stop_image.md

 				- print info about recovered error
 				- return from vpd_init() with success

-			// Read #IQ data
+			// Read #IQ data (Hostboot skips calling this function if iv_wof_enabled is false) get_mvpd_iddq():
-			get_mvpd_iddq():
 				- read from (MVPD_RECORD_CRP0, MVPD_KEYWORD_IQ) to iv_iddqt
-				- log warning and return with succes if any of the following is 0:
+				- log warning, set iv_wof_enabled to false and return with succes if any of the following is 0:
 				  - iddq_version
 				  - good_quads_per_sort
 				  - good_normal_cores_per_sort